rikhuijzer/phd-thesis/chapters/4.typ

 We recruited 311 participants aged between 20 and 39 (_M_#sub[age] = 26.5, _SD_#sub[age] = 3.8), who were exclusively Dutch males and all part of the selection of the Special Forces of the Royal Netherlands Army.
 Active consent was obtained from all participants and the procedure was approved by the ethical review board of the faculty (code: PSY-1920-S-0512).
-85 data points were lost due to us being unable to match individuals in the different data sources and 21 data points were lost due to missing values.
-In the end, the data preprocessing resulted in a dataset of 274 participants.
+Data preprocessing, which included the removal of participants for which some data was missing, resulted in a dataset of 274 participants.
 Of these participants, 196 dropped out and 78 graduated.
 More information could not be provided due to security reasons.